Rules and Regulations for the Oklahoma Duck Stamp Design Competition

 11. Utmost precautions will be taken to protect entries from damage, but the Oklahoma Department of Wildlife Conservation cannot be responsible for loss.

 12. Any entry that fails to comply with any of the requirements of this competition may be disqualified.

 13. The winning entry will become the sole and exclusive property of the Oklahoma Department of Wildlife Conservation.
 The Department does not produce prints of the winning artwork.

 14. Any refusal of the winning artist to sign the release, to challenge the rules or regulations concerning release of rights, or otherwise take any action that would delay the reproduction of the art as a state waterfowl stamp and/or any related use shall be grounds for that art being disqualified for payment of purchase award and use of the design for the state waterfowl stamp or other related usage.
 In the event a disqualification should occur, the art receiving the next highest number of points in the voting shall be then declared the winner and shall be used to reproduce the state waterfowl stamp, limited edition print, and/or promotional items.

 15. The winner and the three honorable mentions selected will appear in an issue of Outdoor Oklahoma magazine.
 These artworks will be held by the Department until magazine reproduction is completed.
 Other entries will be returned to the artists within 60 days.

 16. Entries for the Oklahoma Waterfowl Stamp Design Competition will be accepted until 4:30 p.m.
 Aug.
 1. This means your entry must be in the Oklahoma Department of Wildlife Conservation’s main office in Oklahoma City by 4:30 p.m.
 Aug.
 1. No exceptions.

-PLEASE DELIVER OR MAIL YOUR ENTRY TO:
+PLEASE DELIVER OR MAIL YOUR ARTWORK TO:

 Waterfowl Stamp Competition Coordinator